EyuGongYi/TaskMaster/README.md

 * During Milestone 2, it was surprisingly a challenge was integrating the 'Add Events' feature with Google Calendar in our app.
 Implementing the 'Add Events' page, included a date and time picker, and as the date time picker module was a bit weird for the android version and wonky to work with and there was time spent fiddling around with how we implemented it to ensure the data is captured and display appropriately
 * Syncing events recorded within our app with Google Calendar also posed challenges.
 It required much debugging to avoid event duplication and discrepancies between our app and Google Calendar.
 Additionally, navigating OAuth2 authentication complexities and managing access tokens for secure integration further added to the complexity.

+## **Milestone 3**

+**Tasks:**

+* Completion of features: Canvas, Sync with friends and recommended workflow
+* Completion of Home page: Displays today’s schedule as well as alerts from Canvas and Recommendations
+* Option to edit and delete events from calendar
+* UI Improvements

+**Summary:**

+We have successfully integrated our app with Moodle, an open-source alternative to Canvas.
+This feature enables users to view posted assignments and announcements directly within the app.
+The "Sync with Friends" feature allows users to search for multiple friends' usernames within the app, helping in finding common free timings over a specified period.
+Our "Recommended Workflow" feature suggests an optimal schedule for users based on their existing tasks and deadlines.
+The home page of our app has been designed to display the user's schedule for the current day along with any alerts.
+Alerts include notifications for upcoming assignments and announcements from Canvas (Moodle) as well as reminders for recommended events that have not yet been accepted.
+We have added the functionality for users to edit and delete events directly from their calendar.
+This allows users to manage their schedules dynamically and make adjustments as needed.
+For our UI improvements, we designed our app such that navigation through the app is seamless, easy to use and appealing to our users.

+**Challenges:**

+**Moodle API:**

+* Similar to the Google API, integrating the Moodle API posed significant challenges, primarily due to its complexity and the need for a thorough understanding to fetch assignments and announcements accurately.
+It took us a while to understand how to set and manage the tokens effectively, ensuring secure and seamless communication between our app and Moodle.

+**Logic behind ‘Recommended Workflow’ feature:**

+* Implementing the 'Recommended Workflow' feature was particularly challenging due to the need to handle events with and without predefined timings correctly.
+The process involved separating these events and developing a filtering and conditional logic to generate effective recommendations.
+The solution was to typecast events as "GoogleEventType" for those with set timings and "RecoEventType" for those without.
+This approach simplified the logic and ensured that all events were appropriately managed, ultimately making the recommendation process more efficient.

+**Sync with friends:**

+*

 # **Timeline and Development Plan**